 5. Give now, or give generously through your estate

 Bill Gates and Warren Buffett have traveled the globe, encouraging billionaires to pledge and give away the majority of their fortunes to charitable causes during their lifetimes.
-Giving now may be a better idea for you than waiting.
+Giving now instead of later may be a better idea for you too.
 If you have been blessed with wealth, check out givingpledge.org to read the reasons why many respected business leaders are choosing not to hold on to their money.